 There are some situations in which the information may be not quantified due to its nature, and thus, it may be stated only in linguistic terms.
 Linguistic decision analysis is applied for solving decision making problems under linguistic information.
 Its application in the development of the theory and method in decision analysis is very beneficial because it introduces a more flexible framework which allows us to represent the information in a more direct and adequate way when we are unable to express it precisely.
-So, this metod has benn widely used in decision field [2].
+So, this method has been widely used in decision field [3], [6], [9], [15].

-The ordinal fuzzy linguistic modelling [10] is a useful kind of fuzzy linguistic approach proposed as an alternative tool to the traditional fuzzy linguistic modelling [18].
+The ordinal fuzzy linguistic modelling [11] is a useful kind of fuzzy linguistic approach proposed as an alternative tool to the traditional fuzzy linguistic modelling [19].
 This tool simplifies the computing with words process as well as some linguistic aspects of problems.
-It is defined by considering a finite and totally ordered label set $S = \{s_i\}, i \in \{0, ..., g\}$ in the usual sense, i.e., $s_i \geq s_j$ if $i \geq j$ , and with odd cardinality (usually 7 or 9 labels).
+It is defined by considering a finite and totally ordered label set $S = \{s_i\}, i \in \{0, ..., g\}$ in the usual sense, i.e., $s_i \ge s_j$ if $i \ge j$, and with odd cardinality (usually 7 or 9 labels).

 Other different issue arises when each expert has his/her own experience concerning the problem being studied and they could have some difficulties in giving all their preferences.
 This may be due to an expert not possessing a precise or sufficient level of knowledge of the problem, or because that expert is unable to discriminate the degree to which some options are better than others.
-In such situations, experts are forced to provide incomplete fuzzy linguistic preference relations (FLPRs) [2, 16].
+In such situations, experts are forced to provide incomplete fuzzy linguistic preference relations (FLPRs) [3], [12].
 Therefore, it is of great importance to provide tools to deal with this lack of knowledge in experts' opinions.

-We assume that each social network member $e_h$ provides his/her preferences by means of a FLPR $P^h$ which, depending on the situation, could be incomplete.
-So, before to start the selection process, we have to fill the gaps of all the missing values by using an additive consistency based estimation process developed in [2].
+We assume that each social network member e_h provides his/her preferences by means of an ordinal FLPR P^h which, depending on the situation, could be incomplete.
+So, before to start the selection process, we have to fill the gaps of all the missing values by using an additive consistency based estimation process developed in [3].

-On the other hand, an useful linguistic aggregation operator is the Linguistic Ordered Weighted Averaging (LOWA) operator which has been extensively used in the literature by its good axiomatic properties [10].
+On the other hand, an useful linguistic aggregation operator is the Linguistic Ordered Weighted Averaging (LOWA) operator which has been extensively used in the literature by its good axiomatic properties [11].
 We shall use it in our MDSS.